 5. Explore Jerusalem’s old city

+You haven’t truly been to Israel if you haven’t been to Jerusalem’s old city.
 It’s well-established that Jerusalem is home to many important religious and political sites.
-It’s the reason many travellers choose Jerusalem as a base on their trip to Israel.
+It’s the reason many travellers choose the city as a base on their trip to Israel.

 The old city of Jerusalem is a treasure trove for religious and cultural sites, making it a mandatory stop on every traveller’s Israel visit.
 Take a day to explore the old city and find important sites, such as the Church of the Holy Sepulchre where many believe Jesus was crucified, the stunning Dome of the Rock and of course one of the most religiously significant sites, the Western Wall.
 You can easily spend hours appreciating the view of the wall and observe Orthodox Jews pray with inspiring dedication – it’s a sight you won’t easily forget.